drshahizan/learn-chatGPT/prompts/aiprm-for-chatgpt.md

 ### Frequently Asked Questions ( FAQs ) <a href="#viewer-60u9u" id="viewer-60u9u"></a>

-Here are some frequently asked questions related to the AIPRM Chrome extension from users:
+Frequently asked questions related to the AIPRM Chrome extension from users:

 #### Q.1 What Is the AIPRM Chrome Extension?